Projektanker/code-butler/README.md

 Command line tool and VS code extension for your `C#` files at your service.
 This tool is heavily inspired by [CodeMaid](https://www.codemaid.net).
 As it is not available as as a stand-alone version nor as a Visual Studio Code extension, this tool will provide similar features.
 ## Features
-Using this tool will
+Using this tool will cleanup your `C#` file by
- 1. Reorganize the layout of members in the C# file to follow Microsoft's StyleCop conventions
+ 1. reorganizing the layout of the members in the C# file to follow Microsoft's StyleCop conventions
- 2. Sort it's using directives
+ 2. sorting it's using directives
- 3. Fix the line paddings between the members in the C# file
+ 3. Fixing the line paddings between the members in the C# file

 as described below.
 ### Reorganize your the layout of members in a C# file to follow Microsoft's StyleCop conventions